Theme 3: Deliver an Unmatched and Impactful Student Experience

 We must take an already strong student experience and make it even stronger — empowering students with support and experiences that position them for immediate and lifelong success.

 One of the most impactful ways we will build upon our student experience is by preparing them for what comes next in life after graduation.
-As part of this commitment, we will both provide opportunities and then mandate every degree-seeking student participates in at least one high-impact, applied learning experience prior to their graduation.
+As part of this commitment, we will both provide opportunities and require that every degree-seeking student participates in at least one high-impact, applied learning experience prior to their graduation.
 These opportunities can and will be broad in nature so that we can fulfill that commitment to everyone, recognizing that different types of experiences will resonate with different types of learners and disciplines.
 We will ultimately work to identify how best to integrate applied learning into all programs, beyond just those involving degree-seeking students.

 At the cornerstone of all this, we will ensure employees and students alike have knowledge of available services and how to access programs and resources before they even step foot on campus, providing early and sustained access to resources that help ensure their success.